Neptune-Sky/VanillaUpgrades/README.md

 \*Inconsistent.
 If I find a better implementation I will use it.

 # Installation

-Starting from version 3.0, this mod only supports the official modloader.
-Use v2.3.5 for the old third-party loader.

 1. Download the latest zip.
 2. Use the "Open Mods Folder" button in-game.